spilab-umich/privacy-policy-visualizations/README.md

 > \> `pip install holoviews`

 ## Additional data files
 In addition, you will need data that contains the actual privacy policy data from Privaseer.
 I would have included the data in this github repository, but GitHub has a 100MB storage limit, and the privaseer policy data is much larger than that.
+Some of the Privaseer data can be found at [this link](https://drive.google.com/file/d/1YbA74uQ-msZXCtvpvsIAN-a4zuJRNxit/view?usp=sharing).

 The data must be a json file containing Privaseer policy data in a dictionary of dictionaries format, similar to the following: